-The Sentier Nepisiguit Mi’gmaq Trail Organization is committed to forest and wildlife conservation.
-One of our most important objectives is to have ensure a low impact on habitat and wildlife along the trail.
+The Sentier Nepisiguit Mi’gmaq Trail Organization (SNMT) is committed to forest and wildlife conservation and, in particular, to minimize the human impact on natural habitats and wildlife along the trail.

 Be a low-impact hiker.
 Hike only along the marked Trail.
 Do not take short cuts.
 Leave flowers and plants for others to enjoy.
 Do not damage trees or strip bark from trees.
 Leave the Trail cleaner than you found it.
 What you carry in, you must carry out including leftover food and toilet paper.
 Take nothing but photos, leave nothing but footprints.